puffyCid/artemis-api/artemis-docs/docs/Artifacts/macOS Artifacts/bom.md

   - binary
 ---

-# Bill of Materials (BOM)
+# Bill of Materials

-macOS `BOM` files are created when a user installs an application using the builtin package installer on macOS.
+macOS Bill of Materials (`BOM`) files are created when a user installs an application using the builtin package installer on macOS.
 BOM files contain metadata associated with the install application.

 # Collection